-I had reached the notch by 11:30 AM after climbing 3200 feet in just over 3 miles from camp.
+I had reached the notch by 11:30 AM after climbing 3,200 feet in just over three miles from camp.
 I could see the ridge to Mount Gayley and the upper lakes of South Fork Big Pine Creek.
-Thick clouds hovered over the Sierra Crest to the West taunting me with the chance of white out conditions while the tracks I had been following before had started to disappear.
-Mount Sill's North Couloir hid eloquently behind the ridge to Apex Peak.
+Thick clouds hovered over the Sierra Crest to the West taunting me with the chance of a complete white out while the tracks I had been following before had started to disappear.
+Mount Sill's North Couloir hid behind the ridge to Apex Peak.
 I moved toward the base of the chute where I was faced with another 300 foot climb in about 1/5th of a mile.
 This was definitely the steepest snow ascent I had ever made, but I realized very quickly that there were no rocks or cliff faces below, so losing my footing really only meant that I would have to climb more.
 I was mostly just happy that I didn't need to deal with the talus field that likely existed under all the snow.

 MOUNT SILL SUMMIT

 At 1:00 PM, the ridge scramble gave way and I knew I had finally made summit.
 I looked around for the register and found it nestled between two medium sized boulders.
 While examining it, I realized that I was now in a complete white out with maybe 30 feet of visibility.
 I lost all interest in sticking around and started back down the ridge.
 I would have to come back and see those gorgeous views R.J.
 Secor promised me another time.